sunny0angel/sunny0angel.github.io/index.md

 I really don't want to see the bad end, and you guys must be the same with me.

-SO, I'll do my best to keep my words, please wait for my good news.
+So, I'll do my best to keep my words, please wait for my good news.

 Bad end will never happen.